freshworks/marketplace-sample-apps/.github/PULL_REQUEST_TEMPLATE/APP_README_TEMPLATE.md

 ### Procedure to run the app:
 1. Fill the `iparam_test_data.json` before running the app locally.
 2. Run the app locally using the [`fdk run`](https://developers.freshchat.com/v2/docs/freshworks-cli/#run) command
 3. Append `?dev=true` to the Freshworks product URL to see the changes

 _[ Special instructions for realizing the value out of this app]_

-### Screenshots:

-_[Screenshots that are not too big/small.
-Gifs are best.
-Let's just stick to 3 screenshots at the max]_

 ###### Additional Comments (if any)
 -